princomp/princomp.github.io/source/projects/submission.md

 - Read the problem statement over and over; make sure you did not overlook anything.
 - Make sure your project compiles without errors or warnings and can be executed as expected.
-- Test your code again and again, and compare your result with our examples.
+- Test your code again and again, and compare your result with our examples, if provided, or make up some.
 - A partially completed project is better than nothing.
 Do not hesitate to add a comment describing your difficulties; that will show that you are aware of the limitations of your program.
 - Make sure you submitted the correct files by re-downloading them (possibly on a different computer) and making sure you can still compile and execute your program.